 5. Keep a positive attitude

-In relation to the above discussion, you must keep a positive attitude.
+Concerning the above discussion, you must keep a positive attitude.
 Do not underestimate the power of positive thinking.
 It helps you subdue the pain of rejection and enables you to be motivated to go back on your own and practice even more.
 There is no room for the impossible if you have the positive attitude.

 6. Go back to practice